wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-identity-defend-attacks/includes/investigate-attacks.md

 ## Explore attack investigation and response

-View a [video version](WAITING FOR VIDEO TO BE CREATED) of the interactive guide (captions available in more languages).

 [![Investigate and respond to attacks with Microsoft Defender for Identity](../media/investigate-threats.png)](https://aka.ms/MSDI.IG)

 Be sure to click the full-screen option in the video player.
 When you're done, use the **Back** arrow in your browser to come back to this page.